carlosep/campuscode-practice/blog_jan/README.md

 cd blog_jan
 ```
-navegamos por todas as pastas do projeto...
+navegamos por todas as pastas do projeto
 adicionei a seguinte linha no Gemfile
 ```ruby
 gem 'pry'